 Given the size of our mission and dreams as well as the depth and diversity of our programs, JCA has a small staff indeed!
-Yet with more than 80 employees, including on-call and temporary personnel, we are among the largest Montgomery County employers.
-Click here to download a staff listing as of February 2017
+Yet with more than 90 employees, including on-call and temporary personnel, we are among the largest Montgomery County employers.

 Natalie Cantor, President